ecmwf/anemoi-registry/docs/cli/datasets.rst

     anemoi-registry datasets /path/to/dataset-name.zarr --register

-Write credentials are needed to register a dataset, and should be set in the anemoi configuration file.
-See :ref:`configuring` for more information.
+Write credentials are needed to register a dataset to the catalogue.
+See :ref:`configuring`.

-When registered, the dataset will be added to the catalogue and will be available at the url `anemoi-registry datasets dataset-name --url`.
-Using the default configuration, the url is likely to be `https://anemoi.ecmwf.int/datasets/dataset-name`, read credentials are needed to read this url, see :ref:`configuring` for more information.

 **Adding metadata**